justinrgarrard/world-of-naevis.net/docs/more/feats/multiclassing.md

 >
 > You learn three Wizard cantrips.
 >
 > When you next level up, you can choose to gain a level in Wizard.
-Doing so provides all the benefits that a first level Wizard would receive, except skills and cantrips.